tntk-io/python-hub/DevOps Interview Tasks/Hackerrank Weather API/Readme.md

 * Perform a GET request against the API service
     * The API endpoint is: **https://jsonmock.hackerrank.com/api/weather**
-    * Queries can be refined with the following syntax: **/search?name={keyword}** where **{keyword}** is any string of characters
+    * Queries can be made with the following syntax: `/search?name=keyword` where `keyword` is some text that filters the records based on matching cities.
+    * The search is case-insensitive, and it checks whether the given city's name starts with the keyword.
-    * The query result is paginated and can be further accessed by appending to the query string &page=num where num is the page number.
+    * The response from the API is paginated meaning that if there is more than 1 page of data the next subsequent pages can be accessed with the help of the `page` query parameter in the URL.
+Example: `&page=num` where `num` is the page number.
-* Parse the results into a list of comma separated strings, each consisting of: **city_name,temperature,wind,humidity**
+* Parse the results into a list of comma separated strings in the format: **city_name,temperature,wind,humidity**
-* If specified, remove any results that contain a temperature equal to or greater than that given in the **max_temp** parameter
+* If specified, remove any records where the temperature is greater than or equal to the temperature specified in the **max_temp** parameter

 ## API Schema